DevDiner/cointelegraph-news-scraper/README.md

     Navigate to `http://localhost:8080/docs` to view the FastAPI auto-generated documentation.

 7. **Run the Scraper via the API**:
-    Scrape articles using the following endpoint:
+    Use the following endpoint to scrape articles:
     ```
     GET /api/v1/scraper/scrape
     ```